-Impervious Dike will be measured and paid as the actual number of linear feet of impervious dike(s) constructed, measured in place from end to end of each separate installation that has been completed and accepted.
-Such price and payment will be full compensation for all work including but not limited to furnishing materials, construction, maintenance, and removal of the impervious dike.
+Concrete Washout Structure will be measured and paid for by counting the actual number of washout structures installed and maintained on the project.
+Such price and payment will be full compensation for all work including but not limited to furnishing materials, construction, maintenance and removal of concrete washout structures, grading and seeding and mulching area.
+The provisions of Article 104-5 of the Standard Specifications will not apply to this item of work.